AliG023/AliG023/README.md

 ## About Me ✈️

 I'm a Former Aircraft Engineer turned Software Engineering Student currently studying.
-I am a passionate problem solvier and love learning new skills as well as working with others on projects with innovative solutions.
+I am a passionate problem solver and love learning new skills as well as working with others on projects with innovative solutions.

 - 🌱 Currently learning: C# and Python
 - 🔭 Working on: My first App using React Native